lo-designs/YouthMattersApp/UserStories.md

 **Allow those using the app to filter results based on whether they can connect to resources in person or remote.**
 *| Scenario 3 |*
-Given that some youth do not have local resources or are unable to commute, when they find resources, then they have the option to only find resources that fit their needs (in person/remote).
+Given that some people do not have local resources or are unable to commute, they are able to filter by resources that are online or over the phone.

 #### Stretch Goals